xinzhan/core-services.en/help/interface/cookies/cookies-thirdparty.md

   * Display remarketing today is entirely dependent upon the usage of third-party cookies.
   * Display is also heavily dependent on the availability of various advertising network cookies for synchronization.
   * Overall impact is unknown.
 However, per the first point, display is affected more than other services.
-  * We are working internally and with our advertising partners to evaluate the full extent to the impact on ad delivery.
+  * Adobe is working internally and with our advertising partners to evaluate the full extent to the impact on ad delivery.